swagger-api/apidom/apidom/README.md

 ### As a unifying structure

 You may have noticed the similarities between the JSON example above and XML.
 XML has elements, attributes, and content.
-If you caught this and wanted to ask if we simply turned JSON into XML, you'd be asking a fair question.
+It would be a good question to ask if we simply turned JSON into XML.

 ApiDOM is actually meant to provide these cross-format similarities.
 It means that a JSON structure may be refracted and converted to XML.
 It also means an XML document may be converted into ApiDOM.